noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

 ## Creating Webpages Locally From Templates

-Python and Jinja2 need to be installed locally.
+Python and its libraries `Jinja2` and `requests` need to be installed locally.
 ```
 pip install jinja2
+pip install requests
 ```

 From bash, run: